TorusXO/Exported-from-SK/README.md

 Every file possible to convert was converted, some of these files could still be converted, but contain 0 meshes.
 Such files aren't included

+Also there are some .blend files that I made during the exploration of the files, feel free to use them.
+If there are some files that weren't exported (and they can be exported)- please let me know in the Ussues section

 How to copy this large repo:
 You need to add a few adjustments to .gitconfig that is global to your system.